Analysing similarities between legal court documents using natural language processing approaches based on Transformers: State-of-the-Art Review

 Expanding the research for the use of Natural Language Processing applied to the judicial area, a systematic review of the literature of the challenges faced by the system of trial prediction was found, which can assist lawyers, judges and civil servants to predict the rate of profit or loss, time of punishment and articles of law applicable to new cases, using the deep learning model.
 The researchers describe in detail the Empirical Literature on Methods of Prediction of Legal Judgment, the Conceptual Literature on Text Classification Methods and details of the transformers model~\cite{bib15}.

 Therefore, we then sought to expand the research by removing the restriction for the legal area, which revealed some publications.~\cite{bib16} Discusses using a content recommendation system based on grouping, with k-means, in similar articles through the vector transformation of the content of documents with the TF-IDF~\cite{bib17}.
-In~\cite{bib18}, the authors performed an automatic summarization of texts using TF-IDF and k-means to determine the sentence groups of the documents used in creating the summary.
-It concludes that these studies used TF-IDF as the primary technique to vectorize textual content and that k-means is the most commonly used algorithm for unsupervised machine learning.
+In~\cite{bib18}, the authors performed an automatic summarisation of texts using TF-IDF and k-means to determine the sentence groups of the documents used in creating the summary.
+It concludes that these studies used TF-IDF as the primary technique to vectorise textual content and that k-means is the most commonly used algorithm for unsupervised machine learning.
+It's also highlight the research carried out by Santana, Oliveira and Nascimento~\cite{santana_oliveira_nascimento_2022} which proposed the use of a model based on Transformers for Portuguese in the generation of word embeddings of texts published in a Brazilian newspaper, limited to 510 words, for the classification of news.

 We assume that choosing the best technique of generating word embeddings requires research, experimentation and comparison of models.
 Many recent studies prove the feasibility of using word embeddings to improve the quality of the results of AI algorithms for pattern detection and classification, among others.
+However, most of the searches found use a reduced number of documents and, in addition, limit the content of these documents to a maximum of 510 words.

 Mikolov et al. proposed in 2013 Word2Vec Skip-gram and CBoW, two new architectures to calculate vector representations of words considered, at the time, reference in the subject~\cite{bib6}.
 Then, Embeddings from Language Models (Elmo)~\cite{bib19}, Flair~\cite{bib20} and context2vec~\cite{bib21}, libraries based on the Long Short Term Memory Network (LSTM)~\cite{bib22} created distinct word embeddings for each occurrence of the word, context-aware, which allowed the capture of the meaning of the word.
 The LSTM models were used widely for speech recognition, language modelling, sentiment analysis and text prediction, and, unlike Recurrent Neural Network (RNN), have the ability to forget, remember and update information, thus taking a step ahead of the RNNs~\cite{bib23}.